Skip to main content

 ref: "{{ fetch_page.__ref__ }}"

-10) Canonical pagination + streaming pattern (single worker logical thread)
+10) Standard pagination + streaming pattern (single worker logical thread)

 Use loop for outer fan-out (endpoints/cities/hotels), but inside each iteration run a sequential stream: